Following the Path of the Infamous Raid on Harpers Ferry

 Stop 2 – Beall-Air

-Lewis William Washington inherited several relics of George Washington, including a sword allegedly given by Frederick the Great to Washington and a pair of pistols given by Lafayette.
-John Cook, who served as John Brown’s advance party at Harpers Ferry, befriended Washington and noted the relics, as well as the slave population at Washington’s Beall-Air.
-Brown was fascinated with the Washington relics.
-During Brown’s raid on Harpers Ferry a detachment from his force led by Cook seized the sword and pistols along with Washington at Beall-Air, taking along three of Washington’s slaves.
-The hostages were taken to Harpers Ferry by way of the Allstadt House and Ordinary, where more hostages were taken.
-All survived their captivity, and Washington identified Brown to the Marine rescue party.
+Lewis William Washington, the owner of Beall-Air and great-grandnephew of George Washington, inherited several relics of particular interest to John Brown, including a sword from Frederick the Great and a pair of pistols from Lafayette.
+John Cook, who served as John Brown’s advance party at Harpers Ferry, befriended Lewis Washington and noted the relics, as well as the slave population at the plantation.
+During Brown’s raid on Harpers Ferry, a detachment from his force led by Cook seized the sword and pistols, along with Mr. Washington and three of his slaves.
+The hostages were taken to Harpers Ferry by way of Allstadt House and Ordinary, where more hostages were taken.
+All survived their captivity, and Washington identified Brown to the Marine rescue party and served as witness for the prosecution at his trial.
+The home is not open to visitors at this time.

 Following the tour: Head south on Beallair Manor Drive toward Old Country Club Road, go 0.5 miles.
 Turn left onto Old Country Club Road, go 0.7 miles.
 Turn left onto US-340 North, go 2.5 miles.
 Turn right onto Millville Road, go 0.3 miles.
 Take a left onto Alstadt’s Hill Road, go 0.3 miles.
 The next stop, Allstadt’s House & Ordinary, will be on your left.